 Appearance

-Most adults agree that the best-looking orthodontic option is the least visible one.
+Many adults think the best-looking orthodontic option is the least visible one.
 Since they’re completely translucent, all clear aligners are much less noticeable than braces, so they often score well in terms of appearance.
 ClearCorrect is no exception.
 Their aligners are very inconspicuous, so most people won’t even notice you’re wearing them.

 However, not all clear aligners are exactly the same.
 They all use transparent, BPA-free plastic, but variations in manufacturing processes cause each brand to look slightly different.

-ClearCorrect aligners are frosted and textured, so they blend in with your naturally matte teeth.
+ClearCorrect aligners are frosted and textured, which we think helps them blend in with your naturally matte teeth.

 Our teeth are porous, which makes their surfaces appear matte.
-Some home aligner brands use a smooth plastic material, which can reflect light and look artificially shiny, so frosted aligners might be more discreet.
+Some home aligner brands use a smooth plastic material, which can reflect light and, in our opinion, look artificially shiny, so frosted aligners might be more discreet.
 Still, some customers actually like the shininess of other brands, as they feel it gives their smile a gleam.
 It’s an entirely personal preference.

 ClearCorrect cuts their aligners straight across the top, so they overlap the gums.

 Companies can cut their clear aligners two different ways: straight across or scalloped to match your gum line.
-Most home aligner companies cut theirs straight across, which allows them to apply up to 4X the amount of force.
-ClearCorrect uses the same design, giving them that extra force and making up for their slightly thinner material.
+Most home aligner companies cut theirs straight across, which allows them to apply greater force, and that includes ClearCorrect.

 ClearCorrect can add attachments and elastics for more power, but they will also make your aligners more visible.